selinawww/work_example/README.md

 - **Dual Algorithm Implementation**: Includes both the original speculative decoding algorithm and the enhanced TopK-ImpSpecDec method.
 - **Dataset Compatibility**: Preprocessed for compatibility with major datasets, including Alpaca, ensuring reproducibility and seamless integration.
 - **Detailed Analysis**: Experimental results, including acceptance rate improvements and speed-up metrics, are available in the accompanying report for in-depth insights.
+- **Work Example**: The repository includes code and an example implementation using the Alpaca dataset.
+- **LLM Utilization**: The methodology leverages the LLaMA models, using LLaMA-160M as the draft model and LLaMA-7B as the target model, ensuring efficient token generation with robust alignment.

 ## Getting Started